asyncapi/website/pages/docs/concepts/asyncapi-document/adding-operations.md

 ## Operations Types

-The operations of the AsyncAPI document are divided into the following different categories based on the purpose they serve -
+The operations of the AsyncAPI document are divided into the following categories based on the purpose they serve -

 - <b> Publishing: </b> In the publish operation, components are able to send messages to specific channels.
 This operation allows publishers to publish messages or events for consumption by other components.